MixinNetwork/mvm.dev/src/registry/debug.md

 It is a modified contract of `addLiquidity` function in `uniswap`.

-The steps are:
+The procedures of it are:
 1. temporarily save the asset transferred by user to contract.
 2. approve the two assets transferred by user to `router` contract.
-3. call addLiquidity function of `router` contract.
+3. call `addLiquidity` function of `router` contract.
 4. return the extra `token` to user.

-This function fails frequently but success sometimes.
+This function fails frequently but does success sometimes.
 We can debug following these steps:
 1. set public state
 2. add `try` `catch` when calling other function